Thangwasd123/Thang_Portfolio.github.io/The_Brand_Lab_Inventory_ETL.md

 ### Components:

 1. **Data Extraction Layer**
-   - Integrated with multiple marketplace APIs (Bol.com, Amazon, etc.)
+   - Integrated with multiple marketplace APIs (Bol.com, Amazon, etc.) using various product id, which was concatenated using a separate database.
    - Automated data collection from warehouse management systems
    - Real-time inventory level monitoring